 Great, that’s a relief.
 Can you tell me what maternity benefits are available in Ireland?

 Sure.
-Maternity benefit is a payment that is made by the Department of Employment Affairs and Social Protection to women based in Ireland who have the required number of paid social (PRSI) contributions on their social insurance record and who are in insurable employment up to the first day of their maternity leave.
+Maternity benefit is a payment that is made by the Department of Employment Affairs and Social Protection to women based in Ireland who have the required number of paid social (PRSI) contributions on their social insurance record and who are in insurable employment up to the first day of their maternity leave in Ireland.

-If you qualify for maternity leave, then you are entitled to a basic period of leave from your job.
+If you qualify for maternity leave in Ireland, then you are entitled to a basic period of leave from your job.
 This entitlement is for 26 weeks’ paid maternity leave together with 16 weeks’ additional unpaid maternity leave, which begins immediately after the end of the maternity leave.
 An extension is available in the event of a premature birth.

 The standard rate for maternity benefit in Ireland is €240.00 per week as of March, 2018.
 However, depending on your individual employment contract, you may be entitled to a higher rate from your employer.
 For instance, some employers will agree to pay their staff in full during their time off with the resultant maternity leave payments being made to them.
 It should be noted, however, that there is no legal obligation for your employer to pay you extra while you are on maternity leave.